General Distribution Requirement

 The senior capstone requirement in geography will be satisfied by completing one 400-level advanced geography seminar course.
 GEOG 377 - Qualitative Research Methods is strongly recommended for majors planning to attend graduate school.

 The department supports four types of emphases within the major: 1) urban and economic geography, 2) nature-society geography, 3) cultural and political geography, and 4) geographic information sciences (GIS).
 Majors should take care to sample a breadth of courses across the discipline, while striving to develop depth in one of these areas through a few courses.
 That said, it is not a requirement to have a specific focus within the geography major.

-A minor in geography may be achieved by completing five courses selected in consultation with a department faculty member and approved by the department chair.
+A minor in geography may be achieved by completing five courses selected in consultation with a department faculty member.
 One of these five courses must be GEOG 111 - Human Geography of Global Issues or GEOG 113 - World Regional Geography: People, Places and Globalization.

 A minor in geography with an emphasis in GIS/Cartography may be achieved by completing five courses, four of which must be in the Geography department:

 GIS courses in Geography (Choose 3):